During a solar eclipse, the Moon passes between the Earth and the Sun. Credit: NASA/Dominic Hart.

-In the afternoon of April 8, 2024, a rare total solar eclipse will be visible from southern Quebec.
-Total solar eclipses are a spectacular astronomical phenomenon that occur when the Moon passes between the Earth and the Sun, completely blocking the Sun for a short period.
+In the afternoon of April 8th, 2024, a rare total solar eclipse will be visible from southern Quebec.
+Total solar eclipses are a spectacular astronomical phenomenon that occurs when the Moon passes between the Earth and the Sun, completely blocking the Sun for a short period.

-This upcoming total solar eclipse is truly the event of a lifetime: the last one in Quebec was in 1972 (1932 in Montreal!) … and the next one in Quebec won’t be until 2106!
+This upcoming total solar eclipse is truly the event of a lifetime: the last one in Quebec was in 1972 (1932 in Montreal!) … and the next one in the big cities of Quebec won’t be until 2106!

 Our Eclipse Ambassadors program trains university students, free of charge, to learn more about the uniqueness of solar eclipses and how to observe them safely.
 Ideas, materials, tips, and advice are also offered so that students participating in our program can help bring this special event to life for those around them and in their communities.

 Becoming an eclipse ambassador is the perfect opportunity to share your enthusiasm for astronomy and science with your friends and family, develop new knowledge and build your experience in science communication!
 It’s also a great opportunity to build relationships and act as a leader in your community.
-During this training, we will equip you with the skills required to develop initiatives or organize events before or during the eclipse for a wide variety of audiences (e.g. student associations, sports clubs, places of employment, libraries, community centres, seniors’ centres, K-12 schools or CEGEPs, etc.).
+During the training, you’ll be equipped to participate as a volunteer in the major Université de Montréal event organized at the CEPSUM, or in the eclipse viewing at the MIL campus.
+If you wish, you will also be equipped to develop an initiative or contribute to an event before or during the eclipse for an audience of your choice (e.g. student associations, sports clubs, places of employment, libraries, community centres, seniors’ centres, K-12 schools or CEGEPs, etc.).

-Our pilot training program took place on June 1, 2023, and trained 34 ambassadors.
-Additional training workshops will be offered soon.
-Our top priority is to train students from all cycles and programs at the Université de Montréal, as well as graduate students from the Centre de recherche en astrophysique du Québec (including iREx members).
-We are currently looking into extending training opportunities to others (e.g. Secondary 5 and CEGEP students, and students from other universities).
+The pilot training took place on June 1, 2023, and another training took place in July.
+These two courses trained some sixty ambassadors, including students from all cycles of the Faculty of Arts and Science at the Université de Montréal, as well as graduate students from the Centre de recherche en astrophysique du Québec (including iREx members).

 The solar eclipse on April 8, 2024 will be visible from all over Quebec, and will be “total” for a regional band crossing southeastern Quebec (see image at left).